Skip to main content

 Architecture and Engineering

-By improving access to environmental data that informs building design, codes, and standards, we are supporting architects and engineers in building weather-resilient communities, improving energy efficiency, and reducing construction and maintenance costs.
+By improving NOAA environmental data that informs building design, codes, and standards, we are building resilience for a prosperous future.

 Learn More >